EdgarDegas/DSBridge-Swift/README.md

 }
 ```

 DSBridge-Swift does not rely on Objective-C runtime.
-Thus you can declare your interface with pure Swift types, with the bundled macro `Exposed`:
+Thus you can declare your interface with pure Swift types:
 ```swift

 import Foundation